johno/digital-garden/readme.md

 At the time of writing this I had roughly 100 WIP blog posts and essays that were sitting, hidden in a local directory: `~nt`.

 With a nice digital garden, content can be fun again.
-With[MDX][] in particular we can now write dynamic and immersive content that can _show_ rather than _tell_.
+With [MDX][] you can now write dynamic and immersive content that can _show_ rather than _tell_.
 I've found myself writing a lot more, and want to make it easy as hell to share that content with the community.
 With a digital garden I can share thoughts with folks without having to copy pasta the material to a GitHub Gist.

 ## Installation